rails/rails/guides/source/getting_started.md

 <%= link_to "New Article", new_article_path %>
 ```

 To finish up, we will add a select box to the forms, and let the user select the status when they create a new article or post a new comment.
-We can also specify the default status as `public`.
-One problem with simply selecting a default status, though, is that some articles may have already been created with a different status, or none at all (`nil`).
-Those will show up as `public` in the `edit` form.
-To solve this, in the article version, we can select the existing status, but if there is none yet, _then_ we select `public`, though this will only become true if the form is submitted.
+We can also select the status of the object, or a default of `public` if it hasn't been set yet.
 In `app/views/articles/_form.html.erb`, we can add:

 ```html+erb
 <div>